 This Stages 1 and 2 archaeological assessment was conducted by Golder Associates Ltd. (Golder) on behalf of NextEra Energy Canada, ULC (NEEC) for the proposed Parkhill point of interconnect (POI), which will connect the proposed Bornish (FIT-F2BNU4R), Adelaide (FIT-FZEYQNB) and Jericho (FIT-FRYZKJA) Wind Energy Centres' lands with the hydro lines on the east side of the Parkhill POI study area.
 The study area consists of two portions, the Parkhill POI and the proposed transmission line route.
 The Parkhill POI is a parcel of approximately 18.5 hectares, located on part of Lot 18, Concession 17 East of Centre Road, in the Geographic Township of East Williams, now Municipality of North Middlesex, Middlesex County, Ontario.
-The associated proposed transmission line route is a parcel of approximately 40.5 hectares, located on part of Lots 3 to 18 and part of Lot 19 East Side of Centre Road, Concession 17 East of Centre Road, part of Lots 3 to 13 and part of Lot 18 East Side of Centre Road, Concession 16 East of Centre Road, and part of Lot 15, Concession 6 East of Centre Road, in the Geographic Township of East Williams and part of Lots 3 to 10 and part of Lot 19 West Side of Centre Road, Concession 17 West of Centre Road and part of Lots 3 to 9 and part of Lot 18 West Side of Centre Road, Concession 16 West of Centre Road, in the Geographic Township of West Williams, now Municipality of North Middlesex, Middlesex County, Ontario (Figure 1).
+The associated proposed transmission line route is a parcel of approximately 40.5 hectares, located on part of Lot 18 East Side of Centre Road, Concession 17 East of Centre Road, part of Lots 3 to 13 and part of Lot 18 East Side of Centre Road, Concession 16 East of Centre Road, and part of Lot 15, Concession 6 East of Centre Road, in the Geographic Township of East Williams and part of Lots 3 to 10 and part of Lot 19 West Side of Centre Road, Concession 17 West of Centre Road and part of Lots 3 to 9 and part of Lot 18 West Side of Centre Road, Concession 16 West of Centre Road, in the Geographic Township of West Williams, now Municipality of North Middlesex, in the Geographic Township of West Williams, now Municipality of North Middlesex, in the Geographic Township of Centre Road, in the Geographic Township of West Williams, now Municipality of North Middlesex, Middlesex County, Ontario (Figure 1).